YeBenLing-ZAMAN/dream-build/README.md

 ### Description

-- Users can listing their books and share, and rating, reviewing other books.
-- users can add books on their wishlist and read soon page.
-- Users can login custom authentication or google Oauth authentication.
+- PC Builder website for PC parts and components using Next.js
+- select component and build your own pc.
+- SSG implementation,SSR implementation, client side rendering with redux-toolkit.
+- Next-Auth and firebase for authentication

 ### Languages/Technologies (Frontend)